-Enthusiasts had to contend with people dismissing their hobby as children’s toys before, but hearing a man whose opinions carried a significant amount of weight expressing a similar belief, even if it was demonstrably wrong, nonetheless added insult to injury – especially when Braid and other titles considered to be heavy-hitting, quintessential art games at the time utterly failed to move him.
+Enthusiasts had to contend with people dismissing their hobby as children’s toys before, but hearing a man whose opinions carried a significant amount of weight expressing a similar belief, even if it was demonstrably wrong, nonetheless added insult to injury.
+It especially didn’t help when Braid and other titles considered heavy-hitting, quintessential art games at the time utterly failed to move him.
 Fans had been self-conscious about the medium they enjoyed throughout the 2000s, but this statement made them redouble their efforts.
 On the surface, The Last of Us would appear to provide the perfect solution to this conundrum because it has all of the makings of a mature, adult story, and was made in a time when the medium, by and large, lacked self-respect.
 In the end, it didn’t escape the trappings of the 2010s AAA climate.
 To clarify, I don’t believe Mr. Druckmann and the rest of Naughty Dog intentionally took advantage of the community’s insecurity, but it’s difficult to falsify the idea that it worked in their favor.

 Uncharted 2 may not have been a masterpiece, but it will always rank higher in my book because of its exhilarating gameplay.
 It remains a breath of fresh air in a time when games were starting to take themselves too seriously.
 Would you rather hang on a road sign and shoot at evil mercenaries or watch a family man lose his daughter?
 Did I even have to ask?

 Final Score: 3/10